HOW TO PRORATE

 The result - 60% - is the percent of total benefits earned by Spouse A.

-Complete the Iowa Social Security worksheet to determine what amount is taxable to Iowa.
-In this example, the total taxable Social Security benefits are $8,000.
+Complete the Iowa Social Security worksheet to determine what amount is reportable to Iowa.
+In this example, the total reportable Social Security benefits are $8,000.
 Now prorate the $8,000 between spouses.

 Multiply $8,000 by 60%, which equals $4,800.
-This is Spouse A's portion of taxable Social Security benefits to be entered on line 13 in column A.
+This is Spouse A's portion of reportable Social Security benefits to be entered in column A of step 4.

 Spouse A has income of $75,000 that is not subject to federal withholding.